 Students must complete the Free Application for Federal Student Aid (FAFSA) in order to be considered for financial aid.
 Xavier's priority FAFSA deadline was February 15, 2017.

 Xavier attempts to provide an affordable education for all students.
 It is necessary to complete the FAFSA to determine a student's ability to pay, meet all deadlines for scholarships and be open to various payment options.
 100 percent of our incoming students receive financial assistance each year through grants, loans, work study opportunities and scholarships or a combination of these.

-Students have been awarded approximately $39 million in financial aid for the 2011-2012 academic year.
-Our scholarships range from $9,000 per year to full-tuition, and we offer scholarships for art, music, business, chemistry, history, legacies, mathematics, modern languages, physics, service and diversity.
+Students have been awarded approximately $37 million in financial aid for the 2016-2017 academic year.
+Our scholarships range from $11,000 per year to full-tuition, and we offer scholarships for art, music, business, chemistry, history, legacies, mathematics, modern languages, physics, community service and diversity.
 Families are encouraged to look at various options and seek advice from the financial aid office.
 Be sure to look at the many advantages of a Xavier education when evaluating the cost.

 Does Xavier have work-study?